kubeflow/kubeflow/kubeflow/nvidia-inference-server/README.md

 ```

 Now use the NVIDIA GPU Cloud API key from above to create a kubernetes
 secret called `ngc`.
-This secret allows Kubernetes to pull the
+This secret allows Kubernetes to pull the TRTIS
-inference server image from the NVIDIA GPU Cloud registry.
-Replace
+image from the NVIDIA GPU Cloud registry.
+Replace <api-key> with your
-<api-key> with your API key and <ngc-email> with your NVIDIA GPU Cloud
+API key and <ngc-email> with your NVIDIA GPU Cloud email.
+Make sure
-email.
-Make sure that for `docker-username` you specify the value
+that for `docker-username` you specify the value exactly as shown,
-exactly as shown, including the backslash.
+including the backslash.

 ```shell
 $ kubectl create secret docker-registry ngc --docker-server=nvcr.io --docker-username=\$oauthtoken --docker-password=<api-key> --docker-email=<ngc-email>